koltrakak-learning-repos/MLDM_learning_repo/Machine Learning/classification/evaluation_of_a_classifier.md

 ## crossvalidation

+By partitioning the available data into three sets, we drastically reduce the number of samples which can be used for learning the model, and the results can depend on a particular random choice for the pair of (train, validation) sets.

 Cross-validation serve ad ottenere una stima dell'errore più affidabile, utilizzando in maniera più efficace l'intero dataset.
 Tutti i dati vengono usati sia per allenare che per testare, ma in momenti diversi.

 - dividiamo il dataset in k folds e facciamo k iterazioni di train con test